The Distance Learning Office provides support for staff through the following:

 - Share useful files

-- Have a look at the ITS Otago Connect webpages if you think it might be – there is a demo video to watch there as well.
+- Have a look at the ITS Desktop Videoconferencing - Zoom webpages if you think it might be – there is a demo video to watch there as well.

 Email template to send to participants